-When users create a backup from a volume or restore a volume from a backup, the volume and backup don't have to be in the same A collection of related resources that can be accessed only by certain groups that have been given permission by an administrator in your organization..
+When users create a backup from a volume or restore a volume from a backup, the volume and backup don't have to be in the same compartment .
 However, users must have access to both compartments.

 If you're new to policies, see Getting Started with Policies and Common Policies.
 For reference material about writing policies for instances, cloud networks, or other Core Services API resources, see Details for the Core Services.

 - Open the navigation menu.
 Under Core Infrastructure, go to Compute and click Boot Volumes.